jkrizsan/CustomerData/README.md

 # CustomerData
-It is  a ASP.NET MVC Core Code First Project
+It is  an ASP.NET MVC Core Code First Project
+After you generated DB for it, you can start it.

+You can find two pages:
+  - Generate Data
+  - Data Map